-It is anticipated that much of the revegetation efforts along Cache Creek will be undertaken by volunteer organizations such as the Cache Creek Conservancy and other organizations.
-As such, the County will have to-work closely with these groups in order to ensure that the various habitat development projects are carried out in a consistent manner and do not conflict with one another, that the projects contribute to the overall functioning of the riparian corridor, and that there is appropriate follow-up, maintenance, and monitoring to ensure success.
+It is anticipated that much of the revegetation efforts along Cache Creek will be undertaken by the Cache Creek Conservancy and other organizations.
+As such, the County will work closely with these groups in order to ensure that the various habitat development projects are carried out in a consistent manner and do not conflict with one another, that the projects contribute to the overall functioning of the riparian corridor, and that there is appropriate follow-up, maintenance, and monitoring to ensure success.
 Standards for developing habitat have been provided to guide revegetation projects and provide a measure of consistency in their implementation.
-A similar approach will be necessary to link the efforts of individual land owners, such as those found in the Moore Dam Sanctuary and Gordon Slough area, so that gaps in the corridor can be identified and filled.
-The County will also have to coordinate with other government agencies, such as the YCFCWCD Flood Control District and the U.S. Army Corps Crops of Engineers, so that a mutually agreed upon and coordinated approach can be implemented.
+The County will also coordinate with other government agencies, such as the YCFCWCD and the U.S. Army Corps of Engineers, so that a mutually agreed upon and coordinated approach can be implemented.
 Assistance will be sought to help in monitoring the results of these diverse efforts.
-Public service organizations and university students with environmental ecological expertise will be approached to perform pro bono plant and wildlife surveys to supplement existing for the County's database and monitoring efforts.
+Public service organizations and university students with ecological expertise will be approached to perform pro bono plant and wildlife surveys to supplement existing monitoring efforts.

-- 4.2-1 Provide for a diverse, native riparian ecosystem within the Cache Creek channeCCRMP area that is self-sustaining and capable of supporting native wildlife. - 4.2-2 Create a continuous corridor of riparian, upland, and wetland herbaceous vegetation to link the foothill habitats of the upper watershed with those of the settling basin. spanning the CCRMP area - 4.2-3 Develop high-quality natural habitat that is dominated by native plants. - 4.2-4 Manage riparian habitat so that it contributes to channel stability. - 4.2-5 Establish monitoring programs for the continued collection of data and information to be used in measuring the success of revegetation efforts. - 4.2-6 Integrate climate-smart adaptation strategies to increase resiliency and prepare for future uncertainty.
+- 4.2-1 Provide for a diverse, native riparian ecosystem within the CCRMP area that is selfsustaining and capable of supporting native wildlife. - 4.2-2 Create a continuous corridor of riparian, upland, and herbaceous vegetation spanning the CCRMP area - 4.2-3 Develop high-quality natural habitat that is dominated by native plants. - 4.2-4 Manage riparian habitat so that it contributes to channel stability. - 4.2-5 Establish monitoring programs for the continued collection of data and information to be used in measuring the success of revegetation efforts. - 4.2-6 Integrate climate-smart adaptation strategies to increase resiliency and prepare for future uncertainty.

-- 4.3-1 Conserve and protect existing riparian habitat within the channel-CCRMP area to the greatest extent possible.
-Where channel maintenance or improvement activities result in the removal of riparian habitat, require disturbed areas to be restored-planted-replanted-replanted-replanted-where vegetation has been removed within the channel to maintain or improve for flood protection-flow conveyance capacity and/or erosion control purposes, replanting restoration shall be done in nearby areas that do not adversely affect flood flow conveyance capacity.streamflows. - 4.3-2 Establish conditions to encourage the development of a variety of natural riparian habitat types within the CCRMP area in order to support biological resources associated with Cache Creek channel. - 4.3-3 Adopt standards for planning, implementing, and monitoring -and developing-habitat revegetation and restoration projects in order to assure -ensure consistency-and reasonable, maximize success, and account for future uncertainty due to climate change. as well as provide information for public service groups seeking to undertake restoration projects. - 4.3-4 Ensure that the establishment of habitat does not significantly divert streamflow or cause excessive erosion or damage to nearby structures and/or property. - 4.3-5 Encourage the use of alternative methods and practices for stream and erosion control that incorporate riparian vegetation in the design.
+- 4.3-1 Conserve and protect existing riparian habitat within the CCRMP area to the greatest extent possible.
+Where channel maintenance or improvement activities result in the removal of riparian habitat, require disturbed areas to be restored.
+Where vegetation has been removed within the channel to maintain or improve flood flow conveyance capacity and/or erosion control purposes, restoration shall be done in nearby areas that do not adversely affect flood flow conveyance capacity. - 4.3-2 Establish conditions to encourage the development of a variety of natural riparian habitat types within the CCRMP area in order to support biological resources associated with Cache Creek .

-4.3-6 Coordinate restoration programs with relevant planning efforts of both the County and other private and public agencies.
+- 4.3-3 Adopt standards for planning, implementing, and monitoring habitat revegetation and restoration projects in order to ensure consistency, maximize success, and account for future uncertainty due to climate change. - 4.3-4 Ensure that the establishment of habitat does not significantly divert streamflow or cause excessive erosion or damage to nearby structures and/or property. - 4.3-5 Encourage the use of alternative methods and practices for erosion control that incorporate riparian vegetation in the design. - 4.3-6 Coordinate restoration programs with relevant planning efforts of both the County and other private and public agencies.
 Encourage regional mitigation to occur within the CCAP plan area, consistent with the program and the Parkway Plan.
 Require mitigation obligations resulting from mining applications to be implemented within the CCAP plan area, consistent with the Parkway Plan.